Samantha-uk/samantha-uk/README.md

-### Hello 👋
+### Hi 👋
 - :email: samantha.uk.github.gmail.com
 - :rainbow_flag: she/her
-- :stethoscope: An ITU Nurse, previously 27 years in IT; from IT to ITU one might say ...
+- :stethoscope: A geeky ITU Nurse, previously 27 years as an IT geek; from IT to ITU one might say ...